pantheon-systems/documentation/source/content/wordpress-best-practices.md

 ### Secure wp-admin and wp-includes folder

-These are the common places where hackers try to probe your site for finding clues and disclosing your server paths, as best practice outlined here https://wordpress.org/support/article/hardening-wordpress/#securing-wp-admin, you can add `wp-admin` and `wp-includes` as a protected path in your pantheon.yml file as outlined [here](https://pantheon.io/docs/pantheon-yml#protected-web-paths).
+These are common places where hackers may try to probe your site to find clues and vulnerabilities.
+As part of best practices outlined at [WordPress.org](https://wordpress.org/support/article/hardening-wordpress/#securing-wp-admin), you can add `wp-admin` and `wp-includes` as a protected path in your [pantheon.yml file](/pantheon-yml#protected-web-paths).